kmzbrnoI/mtbbus-protocol/modules/unis.md

 |--------|-------------------------------------------------|
 | `0x50` | MTB-UNIS with ATmega128 and 6 servo outputs     |

-MTB-UNIS module is much like MTB-UNI modules.
-It contains 16 digital inputs and 16 digital outputs, and 6 servo outputs.
+MTB-UNIS module is like MTB-UNI modules.
+It contains 16 digital inputs and 16 digital outputs.
+But have extra 6 servo outputs.
 Any of 16 digital output is capable of S-COM protocol transmission as well as flickering.
-Servo is controlled via aditional 12 virtual outputs
+Servo is controlled via aditional 12 virtual outputs.
+Thus module have 16 iput signals and 28 output signals.

 ## Outputs state